Go to navigation Go to content

 • Deferred Compensation Plans

-IRAs, however, have an exemption that is capped at $1,095,000 (adjusted periodically for inflation).
 This area of law is rather complicated, though.
-If you are considering filing bankruptcy, please contact me for a free consultation to discuss your options and how protected your retirement is from creditors.
+So, if you live in southern New Jersey and are considering filing bankruptcy, please feel free to call me at 856-432-4113 or contact me through this site to make an appointment in my Woodbury office to discuss your options and how to protect your retirement from creditors.